zanetowell/Match-Masters/README.md

-# Match Masters
+# Poke Library

-Allows user to play a card matching memory game.
-Pulls pokemon names and sprites from API.
+App that allows users to search for any pokemon and see its type, id, and base stats.

 ## Created by: Zane Towell